Norigoro213/rsschool-cv/cv.md

 ##### High school student.
 I want to learn new things and develop new (especially demanded) skills.
 This is not my first time on this course, I love programming honestly.
 And socializing too.
 ----
 #### Skills
-* KA little bit of CSS/HTML
+* A little bit of CSS/HTML
 * Python
 * JS (Only basic things)
 * Kind of Soft Skills